zyedidia/generic/cache/README.md

 ## type [Cache](<https://github.com/zyedidia/generic/blob/master/cache/cache.go#L15-L20>)

-A Cache is an LRU cache for keys and values\.
-Each entry is put into the table with an associated key used for looking up the entry\.
-The cache has a maximum size\, and uses a least\-recently\-used eviction policy when there is not space for a new entry\.
+A Cache is an LRU cache for keys and values.
+Each entry is put into the table with an associated key used for looking up the entry.
+The cache has a maximum size, and uses a least\-recently\-used eviction policy when there is not space for a new entry.

 ```go
 type Cache[K comparable, V any] struct {